 1.1 Introduction

-This dissertation investigates the growth and characterization of group III-V semiconductor structures for electronic, solar cell applications and basic condensed matter research using Molecular Beam Epitaxy (MBE) growth technique.
+This dissertation investigates the growth of group III-V semiconductor structures for electronic applications, solar cell applications and basic condensed matter research using the Molecular Beam Epitaxy (MBE) growth technique.

 Molecular Beam Epitaxy is a leading semiconductor growth technique used in producing a range of electronic and optoelectronic devices which include high speed transistors, solid-state lasers, and high-efficiency solar cells.
 Its capacity to grow high-quality complex structures makes MBE well suited for our area of investigation and material choices.

 High speed electronics, built on semiconductor structures, is a continuously evolving market where devices are now reaching a performance limit with existing manufacturing materials and techniques.
 Group III-V semiconductors are considered as a potential successor to the existing Silicon technology for electronic applications.
-Mobility of carriers is a fundamental figure of merit of a material to build high performance devices with.
+The mobility of carriers is a fundamental figure of merit of a material to build high performance devices with.
 Compared to Si, III-V semiconductors have higher intrinsic carrier mobilities.
 These mobilities can be manipulated through design and optimization of quantum structures through which scattering mechanisms of carriers can be suppressed to further increase the mobility.
 The investigation area in this dissertation for electronic applications is subdivided into doping efficiency- increasing carriers of a pure semiconductor- and quantum structures studies.
 The doping studies involve understanding doping limitations and optimizing growth conditions for increased dopant incorporation.
-The quantum structure investigation involves optimizing design parameters and growth conditions to obtain intended and consistent transport properties; i.e., high density and mobility of carriers.
-The ultimate goals of this study are producing structures with superior transport properties than Si and finding material and technical solutions for problems as they arise for III-V integration with Silicon technology, from MBE growth point of view.
+The quantum structure investigation involves optimizing design parameters and growth conditions to obtain intended and consistent transport properties; i.e., high density and high mobility of carriers.
+The ultimate goals of this study are producing structures with superior transport properties than Si and finding material and technical solutions for problems as they arise for III-V integration with Silicon technology, from the MBE growth point of view.

 Solar cells are an active area of research and implementation as solar power is considered to be a clean and renewable energy source.
 Conventional Si cells, that absorb energy only over a certain wavelength range, suffer from low efficiencies.
 They are also reaching their theoretical efficiency limit.
 Alternative ideas to the conventional technology have been pursued in an effort to utilize the full solar spectrum and increase efficiencies.
 The III- V materials have suitable properties to explore a potential solar cell design, fundamentally different from the conventional cells, which can yield higher efficiencies.
 Such a structure is designed, modeled, grown and characterized.
-This project is particularly challenging as less knowledge exists about the material combination and a layer of the proposed III-V solar cell is known as a difficult alloy to be grown.
-Initial steps of this investigation involve organization of the project flow and test structures, optimizing growth conditions, characterizations and understanding data for the project to evolve towards building a functionable solar device.
+This project is particularly challenging as less knowledge exists about the material combination and a layer of the proposed III-V solar cell is known as a difficult alloy to grow.
+Initial steps of this investigation involve organization of the project flow and test structures, optimizing growth conditions, characterizations and understanding data for the project to evolve towards building a functioning solar device.

 Chapter 1 of this dissertation describes the basics of MBE and quantum structures.
 Chapter 2 discusses the techniques used to characterize the MBE grown structures, from which the important properties of the structures are determined.
 The doping efficiency study is presented in chapter 3.
 The high mobility and high density structures are discussed in chapter 4.
 Chapter 5 describes the investigation of structures for solar cell application.

 The first part of chapter 1 describes the Intevac Gen-II MBE system installed at the University of Oklahoma, Department of Physics and Astronomy for the growth of III-V semiconductor heterostructures.
 The following sections of part I cover the essential aspects of MBE technique.
-The MBE group recently acquired a new MBE system, a Veeco GenExplor, and its operation is underway.
+The MBE group recently acquired a new MBE system, a Veeco GENxplor, and its operation is underway.